ClevelandIII/Pokedex/README.md

 Jimmy worked on an alternate version of the homepage Cleveland made the JS files into one, and remodled the html to work with one js Issac added to the scss
+Hayden tried to format the js like the example we have